jamescherti/kirigami.el/README.md

 If **kirigami** enhances your workflow, please show your support by **⭐ starring kirigami.el on GitHub** to help more Emacs users discover its benefits.

-(In addition to unified interface for opening and closing folds, the **kirigami** package enhances folding behavior in `outline-mode`, `outline-minor-mode`, `markdown-mode`, and `org-mode`.
+(In addition to unified interface for opening and closing folds, the **kirigami** package enhances folding behavior in `outline-mode`, `outline-minor-mode`, `markdown-mode`, `gfm-mode`, and `org-mode`.
 It ensures that deep folds open reliably and allows folds to be closed even when the cursor is positioned inside the content.)

 ## Features